vueuse/schema-org/docs/guide/setup/nuxt.md

 })
 ```

+All composable utilities and components are automatically imported for you thanks to [Nuxt auto import](https://v3.nuxtjs.org/guide/concepts/auto-imports).
+See [Disable Auto Imports](#optional-disable-auto-imports) if you'd like to opt-out.

 ### 2. Configure the module

-To make the appropriate automation for you, the module requires you to provide the following global configuration:
+To server-side render correctly and make appropriate Schema adjustments, the module requires the following:

 - **canonicalHost** `string`